 Weekly Online Mentored Discussion

-Class length: Four-term class that runs the end of August through the end of May.
+Class length: Four-term class that runs the week of Labor Day through the middle of May.

-Class cost: is $65/month/student or $100/month for two students, plus the cost of the curriculum (see below).
+Class cost: is $65/month/student, plus the cost of the curriculum (see below).

-Payment: I prefer payment through Popmoney or Venmo.
+Payment: I prefer payment through Venmo.
 Paypal takes some of the payment, whereas the other methods do not.

 Curriculum: Roman Roads Media.
 The curriculum includes Lecture videos by Wes Callihan, study guides, all the readings in PDF format and the exams.
 Note: I normally abhor set curriculums, but this one has been surprisingly nutritive to learning because of its focus on original works and overview of history.
 The only thing it is missing is an enriching live discussion and a view of the Restored Gospel of the Church of Jesus Christ of Latter-Day-Saints.